 - Producing information resources and providing a confidential helpline to provide clear, accurate and balanced information on Crohn’s and Colitis.

-- Offering peer support through our helpline and online social networks such as Facebook and Instagram and events such as Walk It.
+- Offering peer support through our helpline and online social networks such as Facebook and Instagram.

 - Try to have an open and honest conversation with you IBD team: